-The Charity Times reported in June that charity leaders across the UK were seeking urgent meetings with government and ‘Leave’ campaigners to discuss what will happen to the £200 million a year the sector receives from the European Union, now the country is heading towards Brexit.
+The Charity Times reported in June that charity leaders across the UK were seeking urgent meetings with government and ‘Leave’ campaigners.
+In short, they’re concerned about what will happen to the £200 million a year the sector receives from the EU in a Brexit scenario.

 In the article, Acevo CEO Asheem Singh was quoted as saying: “The British people have spoken and it is now mission-critical that we come together to ensure a fair outcome for all.
 Without urgent reform, Brexit will prefigure concrete cuts to community funding.
 It is time for immediate talks between third sector leaders and the government to ensure this shortfall does not result in immediate and real harm.”